- Re-Evaluating the Smart Home Industry Business Model: A True Scenario

 - regular updates and upgrades (this is critical considering the rapid pace of innovation)

-- guaranteed fast setup, activation, and maintenance
+- guaranteed fast setup, activation, and maintenance, and

-- little to no hassle, high reliability
+- little to no hassle, high reliability.

-Models like SHaaS and smart living subscriptions enable providers to create bundles for sustainable business.
+Smart home industry business models like SHaaS and smart living subscriptions enable providers to create bundles for sustainable business.
 This relieves them of the obligation to provide complete (and costly) support for a device that generates little revenue when purchased; rather they can provide an ongoing, financially viable service.

 Leveraging SoT technologies to keep the promise of a seamless smart home experience, and provide service at scale, is a key capability that companies in this market must possess.
 The ones that are the best at doing this will succeed in winning this critical battle.